-If you already have mobile or Internet service and you add another service, your new service will have the same billing date as the first one that you set up.
+If you already have mobile or Internet service and add another service, your new service will have the same billing date as the first one you set up.

 Ting Internet service is prepaid while mobile service is postpaid.
-However, all services will appear on one bill and the only time that you'll notice a difference is if you add Internet service to an existing mobile account on a date that is not your billing date.
+However, all services will appear on one bill, and the only time you'll notice a difference is if you add Internet service to an existing mobile account on a date that is not your billing date.

-Existing mobile customer with a billing date 15th of the month adds Internet service 5th of the month.
+Existing mobile customer with a billing date of the 15th of the month adds Internet service 5th of the month.

-- You can view your running mobile usage any time throughout the month on the Your account (Dashboard) page.
+- You can view your running mobile usage throughout the month on the Your account (Dashboard) page.

 - You can view past bills at any time on the Billing history page.

-- Your can sort the Billing history page by Monthly usage (or bills), Payments, Purchases or Refunds/credits.
+- You can sort the Billing history page by monthly usage, payments, purchases, refunds/credits, or other.

-You'll be charged 2-4 days after the end of your billing cycle.
-We'll send you an e-mail once your bill has been charged to the payment method you have on file.
+You'll be charged 2-5 days after your billing cycle.
+We'll send you a confirmation email once your bill has been charged to the payment method you have on file.

 The mobile section of your bill will include:

-- Your mobile usage for the last month (mobile billing is postpaid).
+- Any applicable mobile usage for the last month.